History and Mission

 Countryside was created in 1999 to help Cuyahoga Valley National Park solve the problem of how to conserve the quickly disappearing rural character of the Valley – the dozens of once vibrant farmsteads had fallen to the plow of industrialization and the concentration of our food system.

 Next, we set out to build a community to support these new farmers’ enterprises, or history would surely repeat itself.
-As a true visionary, our founding Director Darwin Kelsey, knew we must also focus outside the park boundaries and build awareness and advocacy for a local food economy.
+As a true visionary, our founding Director, Darwin Kelsey, knew we must also focus outside the park boundaries and build awareness and advocacy for a local food economy.
 We began a farmers’ market program in 2004, first in CVNP to offer the Countryside Initiative Farms direct to consumer access, and then, soon after, in Akron to expand the opportunity for producers and consumers regionally.

 It was also clear that small farms attracted new farmers and connecting them to educational and technical resources would play a vital role in their development and sustainability.
 Countryside U was launched as an educational tool where people considering farming could explore their small farm dream, and where growers could hone necessary skills like propagation and season extension.
 Countryside also provides technical support by sourcing experts to address their agricultural challenges as well as compliance issues brought on by farming on federal land.
 In addition to this, we provide technical guidance to CVNP to understand the needs of the farms and problem-solve how to balance those in the complexity of the National Park construct and in the spirit of the program.

-In the 20 years since our founding, Countryside’s core programs have evolved significantly and our work has come to include programs related to the key links in a sustainable food system – farmland, farmers, food, and community.
+In the over 20 years since our founding, Countryside’s core programs have evolved significantly and our work has come to include programs related to the key links in a sustainable food system – farmland, farmers, food, and community.

 We envision healthy soils, waterways and communities that demonstrate farmland, farmers and food entrepreneurs can thrive in concert with the ecosystem and that farmland remains a healthy, cherished resource.
 All the while, creating a culture where good, local food is accessible to all.